caiocomandulli/lib-contracts/README.md

 and the interactions that the object has with it, such as its constructor, setting and getting attributes.

-As for our example we will define a simple Object type:
+As for our example we will define a simple `Object`:

 ```java
 public class NamedExample {